oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-image/README.md

 Oracle Fusion Middleware Infrastructure domain on Docker
 ========================================================
 This project creates a Docker image which contains an Oracle Fusion Middleware Infrastructure domain image.
-The image extends the FMW Infrastructure binary image and builds an FMW Infrastructure domain persisted inside the image.
+The image extends the FMW Infrastructure install/binary image and builds an FMW Infrastructure domain persisted inside the image.

 ### Building the Oracle Fusion Middleware Infrastructure 12.2.1.3 base image
-A prerequisite to building the 12213-fmw-domain-in-image image is having an Oracle Fusion Middleware Infrastructure 12.2.1.3 binary image.
+A prerequisite to building the 12213-fmw-domain-in-image image is having an Oracle Fusion Middleware Infrastructure 12.2.1.3 install/binary image.
 The Dockerfile and scripts to build the image are under the folder, `../../OracleFMWInfrastructure/dockerfile/12.2.1.3`.
 For more information, see the [README](../../OracleFMWInfrastructure/README.md) file.

-**IMPORTANT**: If you are building the Oracle FMW Infrastructure image, you must first download the Oracle FMW Infrastructure 12.2.1.3 binary and place it in the folder, `../OracleFMWInfrastructure/dockerfiles/12.2.1.3`.
+**IMPORTANT**: If you are building the Oracle FMW Infrastructure image, you must first download the Oracle FMW Infrastructure 12.2.1.3 install/binary and place it in the folder, `../OracleFMWInfrastructure/dockerfiles/12.2.1.3`.

         $ cd ../../OracleFMWInfrastructure/dockerfiles
         $ sh buildDockerImage.sh